IIIF/api/source/api/presentation/3.0/index.md

 ##### Collection
 {: #overview-collection}

 An ordered list of Manifests, and/or further Collections.
-Collections allow easy navigation among the Manifests in a hierarchical structure, potentially each with its own descriptive information.
-Collections might be used to model dynamic result sets from a search, fixed sets of related resources, or other groupings of Manifests for presentation.
+Collections allow Manifests and child Collections to be grouped in a hierarchical structure for presentation, which can be for of generating navigation, showing dynamic results from a search, or providing fixed sets of related resources for any other purpose.

 ##### Manifest
 {: #overview-manifest}

-The overall description of the structure and properties of the digital representation of an object.
+A description of the structure and properties of the compound object.
 It carries information needed for the client to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
-Each Manifest describes how to present a single object such as a book, a statue or a music album.
+Each Manifest usually describes how to present a single compound object such as a book, a statue or a music album.

 ##### Canvas
 {: #overview-canvas}